gitnex-org/gitnex/CONTRIBUTING.md

 Please ask if you are not sure about the scope of work to be submitted to avoid waste of time spent on the work.

+**Code Standards**
+Please follow the code standards, this will help other developers to understand your code too.
+It also helps maintaining the code afterwards.
+It is documented in the Wiki: [Code-Standards](https://gitea.com/gitnex/GitNex/wiki/Code-Standards)

 **How to submit a PR**
 Fork this repository.
 Pull the forked repository from your namespace to your local machine.
 Create new branch and work on the bug/feature/enhancement you would like to submit.
 Push it to your forked version.
 From there create Pull Request(PR) against **master** branch.